kriszyp/xstyle/README.md

 We can nest element generation and CSS rules in any combination that we want, allowing us to create sophisticated UI elements in a single modular unit.

+This functionality is implemented and has received testing.

+## Variables

+Properties can be used as variables that can be referenced from other properties in CSS stylesheets.
+For many, this concept may be very familiar from CSS preprocessors, and the recent addition in modern browsers according to the W3C specification.
+To create a variable property, we define our property by assigning it 'var'.
+For example, we could create a variable:

+	highlight-color=var: blue;

+To reference the variable and use the value in another property, xstyle uses the standard W3C syntax, referencing the variable with a var(variable-name) syntax:

+	.highlight {
+		background-color: var(highlight-color);
+	}

+A variable can be declared at the top level, as well inside rules.
+A variable can referenced that is within the current rule or any parent rule (see nested rules) including the top level.

+This functionality is implemented but only lightly tested.

 ## Data Binding